Turtini/public-sector-security/README.md

 # Public Sector Security

-This repository provides clear, audit-safe guidance on how public sector security and compliance are commonly evaluated and implemented, with a focus on practical alignment to U.S. federal requirements such as :contentReference[oaicite:0]{index=0}.
+This repository provides clear, audit-safe guidance on how public sector security and compliance are commonly evaluated and implemented, with a focus on practical alignment to U.S. federal requirements such as FedRAMP environments.

 The intent is to support informed discussions with:
 - Federal customers